metwork-framework/log_proxy/.metwork-framework/README.md

-  -m, --use-locks           use locks to append to main log file (useful if several process writes to the same file) -O, --stdout              stdout file path (NULL string (default) can be used to redirect to /dev/null) -E, --stderr              stderr file path (STDOUT string (default) can be used to redirect to the same file than stdout)
+  -m, --use-locks           use locks to append to main log file (useful if several process writes to the same file) -O, --stdout              stdout file path (NULL string (default) can be used to redirect to /dev/null) -E, --stderr              stderr file path (STDOUT string (default) can be used to redirect to the same file than stdout) -F, --fifo-tmp-dir        directory where to store stdout and stderr (default: content of environment variable TMPDIR if set, /tmp if not)
 ```

 ## How to build?